Kataki-Takanashi/Halal-Stock-Organizer/README.md

 # Halal-Stock-Organizer
 (WIP)
-WARNING DONT RUN THe MAIN FILE ONLY RUN THE ONE IN /stock-watchlist/main.py
+WARNING RUN THe MAIN FILE IN /stock-watchlist/main.py

 that one is the main